Right, where were we, before the world turned upside down? Oh right, yes, the Iguana!

 - Engagement – in the same way that some people find an Ayesha easy from a handspring, but not from an invert, I think there is something in the idea that to deadlift your Iguana from the floor, you have to have your engagement on point right from the start.
 Your core, shoulders and leg muscles are all switched on and working hard before you even get to the final Iguana position, so by the time you get there, you are fully in control of your body and all the right bits are engaged in that position.
 When lowering into the Iguana from a layback, it’s possible to cheat yourself out of the shoulder and core engagement required and just hang off the position, which will feel a lot less stable.
 It could just be that your body hasn’t learned how to ‘switch on’ the necessary engagement when you lower back into it, whereas from a deadlift, there’s no cheatin’ – you gotta be in full ninja engaged mode.

 - Bent arm position – When we deadlift our Iguana, our arms begin straight and stay straight throughout the movement.
 When we grab the pole behind us in our layback position, our arms are bent.
 We then have to release our leg grip and lower from this bent arm position into the straight arm position.
-This transition is not only a tiny bit terrifying, but it also adds more complexity to the movement.
+This transition is not only a tiny bit terrifying, but it also adds more complexity to the movement and an additional eccentric load on our biceps.
 When we deadlift, because we begin with our arms straight – we’re already engaging all the muscles that need to be engaged for the final position – we HAVE to, we won’t be able to lift our feet off the floor if we don’t.

 It’s also worth noting here that the bent arm position requires a greater degree of shoulder extension.
 So if you have mobility restrictions here, or are not strong in this degree of extension, it’s gonna feel a lot less secure!